westonstearns/courses-stattleship-r-intro/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1  key:7651cbecc4
 ## Game Logs
 You have now created two lists, one with game log data and another with player attribute data.
-If we combine them we can link performance data from game logs with player attributes like their full name, schhol they attended and salary.
+If we combine them we can link performance data from game logs with player attributes like their full name, the school they attended and salary.

-You will use the combined data set to find the player with the highests Runs Over Replacement per thousand dollars of salary.
+You will use the combined data set to find the player with the highest Runs Over Replacement per thousand dollars of salary.

 The `merger()` function follows the following format:
 ```